Description

 • University of Washington (Electrical/Computer Engineering, Mechanical Engineering)

-Creating Biomedical, Virtual-reality, Servant Engineers
+Creating Biomedical, Virtual-Reality, Servant Engineers

 The Oregon Bioscience Association interviewed Robert Harder, dean of the College of Engineering, and profiled our biomedical engineering program, identifying it as "one of the area's most comprehensive academic biomedical engineering programs."